 Shower Head Types

 This showerhead is just as its name infers: handheld.
-Many come with a mount that you can slide the head in and out of for versatile use, and some even do double duty in wet baths, utilizing a second mount on the sink to be used as a faucet.
+Many come with a mount that you can slide the head in and out of for versatile use.
+Some even do double duty, utilizing a second mount on the sink to be used as a faucet.
 These are the most common RV showerheads.

 This showerhead may be mounted directly on the wall, but can usually be swiveled right and left.
 It does limit the user’s height, however, because it is permanently mounted at a described height.